 Benefits of CBD

 The main use of CBD currently is the treatment of a wide array of health conditions.
 It is the main component of medicinal marijuana used to treat diseases such as cancer, neurodegenerative diseases, and epilepsy.
 It is also used in the treatment of many inflammatory disorders such as rheumatoid arthritis, multiple sclerosis, and psoriasis.
 CBD has been shown to possess excellent anti-emetic properties and is used in the management of nausea and vomiting, especially cancer chemotherapy-induced nausea and vomiting.
-Additionally, CBD is being used to control pain.
+Additionally, Topical CBD Products are being used to control pain.
 It is a potent analgesic with minimal side effects.

 Benefits of Hemp Seed Oil